You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 • • •

 At this point, we’ve covered a LOT of options to improve your Stratocaster setup.
-Whether you’re looking to build a “partscaster” or mod your existing Stratocaster, choosing the right new or replacement pickups can take your tone to new heights.
+Whether you’re looking to build a “partscaster” or mod your existing Stratocaster or Telecaster, choosing the right new or replacement Stratocaster pickups can take your tone to new heights.

-But what pickups are right for you?
-Let’s take a step back and review the different pickup brands and styles right for you.
+But what are the right strat pickups for you?
+Let’s take a step back and review the different pickup brands and styles that might qualify.

 Best Guitar Pickups Brands for Strats